miquella/ambassador-docs/docs/emissary/3.5/topics/running/services/ext-authz.md

 ### The HTTP protocol

 External services for `proto: http` are often easier to implement, but have several limitations compared to `proto: grpc`.
- - The list of headers that the ExtAuth service is interested in reading must be known ahead of time, in order to set `allow_request_headers`.
+ - The list of headers that the ExtAuth service is interested in reading must be known ahead of time, in order to set `allowed_request_headers`.
 Inspecting headers that are not known ahead of time requires instead using `proto: grpc`.
- - The list of headers that the ExtAuth service would like to set or modify must be known ahead of time, in order to set `allow_authorization_headers`.
+ - The list of headers that the ExtAuth service would like to set or modify must be known ahead of time, in order to set `allowed_authorization_headers`.
 Setting headers that are not known ahead of time requires instead using `proto: grpc`.
  - When returning a direct HTTP response, the HTTP status code cannot be 200 or in the 5XX range.
 Intercepting with a 200 or 5XX response requires instead using `proto: grpc`.

 #### The request From $productName$ to the ExtAuth service